Hyperuniformity near jamming transition over a wide range of bidispersity: Method and Simulation Protocol

-We study jammed packings of frictionless soft disks using molecular dynamics (MD) simulations~\cite{van2009jamming, o2003jamming}.
+We study jammed packings of frictionless soft disks using numerical simulations~\cite{van2009jamming, o2003jamming}.
 The system is a binary mixture of small and large particles with diameters $\sigma_S$ and $\sigma_L$, respectively.
 We fix the number fraction at $\nr = N_S / (N_S + N_L) = 0.5$, where $N_S$ and $N_L$ denote the numbers of small and large particles.
-Most of the results presented below are based on systems with a total of $N = N_S + N_L = 4\,000$ particles.
+Most of the results presented below are based on systems with a total of $N =N_S + N_L = 4\,000$ particles.
 We also perform simulations with $N = 10\,000$ to confirm that our results are not affected by finite-size effects.
 To explore a broad range of structural orderings, we vary the particle size ratio $\sr = \sigma_S / \sigma_L$ from $0.3$ to $1.0$, following an approach similar to that used in previous studies~\cite{ricouvier2017optimizing, koeze2016mapping}.
 Here, $\sr = 1$ corresponds to a monodisperse system.
 The size ratio $\sr = 1/1.4 \approx 0.71$ is the most commonly used in studies of the jamming transition~\cite{o2003jamming, wu2015search}.
-The $i$-th and $j$-th particles interact via the harmonic potential defined by
+The $i$-th and $j$-th particles interact via a harmonic potential